-This information will help you prepare for a brain lab magnetic resonance imaging (MRI) scan at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you get ready for a Brainlab magnetic resonance imaging (MRI) scan at Memorial Sloan Kettering (MSK).
+For the rest of this resource, the words “you” and “your” refer to you or your child.

-An MRI is a procedure that uses strong magnetic fields to produce pictures of the inside of the body.
-For patients with a brain tumor, a brain lab MRI is used to examine the brain.
-Your doctor will use the detailed images of your MRI to plan your surgery.
-The procedure will take about 1 hour.Back to top
+For people with a brain tumor, a Brainlab MRI is used to look at the brain.
+Your doctor will use the detailed pictures from your Brainlab MRI to plan your surgery.
+The MRI scan will take about 1 hour.Back to top

-A staff member will call you 1 business days before your MRI.
-He or she will tell you what time you should arrive at the hospital the day of the procedure.
-If you are having your MRI on a Monday, you will be called on the Friday before.
-If you do not receive a call by 4:00 pm, please call 212-639-5948.
+A staff member will call you 1 day before your MRI.
+They will tell you what time you should arrive for your MRI.
+If you’re having your Brainlab MRI on a Monday, you will be called on the Friday before.
+If you don’t receive a call by 4:00 pm, please call 212-639-5948.

 - Center for Image-Guided Intervention (CIGI)